-• Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units), and the Mergers to be approximately \$149.7 million and, based on certain assumptions, to range over the next 15 years from approximately \$4.9 million to \$15.6 million per year and decline thereafter.
-These estimates are based on an initial public offering price of \$18.50 per share of Class A common stock, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
+Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units), and the Mergers to be approximately \$155.8 million and, based on certain assumptions, to range over the next 15 years from approximately \$5.1 million to \$16.5 million per year and decline thereafter.
+These estimates are based on an initial public offering price of \$20.00 per share of Class A common stock.
 Future payments in respect of subsequent redemptions or exchanges would be in addition to these amounts and are expected to be substantial.